s7ephen/JFKFiles_March2025/README.md

 - They were then fed to Abulafia.
 - After ~30 hours of processing, some of Abulafia's output was shared here.

-Abulafia tries to make connections to things "outside" the scope of these documents, so handpicked stuff will be placed in this public repo.
+Abulafia tries to make connections to things "outside" the scope of these documents (in my personal research vault), so manually handpicked stuff will be placed in this public repo.

-## TL;DR
-So, TL;DR: This repo is a place for *some* of the post-processed output (and analysis) of the JFK documents, which includes the text searchable PDFs.

 # Files here:
 |File pattern or name | Description |